 Call me boring if you want, but somehow I seem to be homing in on one very local eatery recently.
-To be honest, further afield, there were only one or two standout meals right at the beginning of the year.
+To be honest, further afield, there were only one or two standout meals and they were right at the beginning of the year.

 There was a terrific pizza experience in Paris, in January.
 At Il Brigante, in the 18th, the atmosphere was incredibly cosy, with no more than half a dozen tables clustered around the oven.
 This is the smallest place I’ve ever eaten, apart from trying to have breakfast in the bathroom.
 The two chefs manning the oven are so close you almost feel like they might ask you to lend a hand.
 But they do make excellent, Calabrian pizza – light and crispy, with just the right amount of toppings.